thiswillbeyourgithub/sleep_tracker_pinetime_wasp-os/README.md

 ## Roadmap / Currently planned features:
 **First step**
-* focus on logging your sleep to accumulate data and share it on github.
+* ~~focus on logging your sleep to accumulate data and share it on github~~DONE.
 The more data you have the easier it will be to calibrate the algorithm.

 **sleep tracking**
 * tracks sleep using wrist motion data and occasional heart rate monitoring